 This course is an introduction to utilizing computer applications in the landscape design profession.
 Material will cover the development of two-dimensional base plans, three-dimensional models, and two dimensional renderings.
 Also, examples of real-life projects will be highlighted to illustrate the transition from computer drawings to construction.
 The student will develop a working knowledge of AutoCad, ProLandscape, Google Sketchup, and Adobe Photoshop. (offered periodically)

-HRT*H206 Landscaping Small Properties 3 credits

-This course complements and enhances HRT*H202, Landscape Design.
-It covers the evolution of garden design, an analysis of color relationships in design, and how to plan different kinds of gardens.

-(offered periodically)

 HRT*H207 Landscape Maintenance 3 credits

 This course is designed to assist the professional and amateur landscape gardener to maintain their gardens through an understanding of plant growth, pruning, nutrition, propagation, etc. The course also includes landscape estimating. (fall)

+HRT 208: Landscape Contract Admin.
+3 credits

+This course covers the topics of contracts, project estimation, and personnel management for small landscape businesses.
+The course will also review the legal requirements to start and execute landscape projects, maintain occupational licensure, and manage municipal planning review processes.

 HRT*H215 Integrated Pest Management 3 credits

 This course reviews the concepts, principles, development and application of Integrated Pest Management (IPM) systems in the commercial horticultural field.
 IPM constitutes a series of pest control strategies that are more sustainable toward agriculture, natural resources, and urban health.
 This course will also provide an overview of all of the subjects that the student will need to be familiar with in order to pass the State of Connecticut Custom Grounds Supervisory Pesticide Applicators License Examination.